Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 1. As a visitor, I want to be able to view the site on desktop, mobile and tablet.

-Acceptance: Visitors can view the site on desktop, tablet or phone.

 2. As a visitor, I want the website to be simple and with easy navigation.

-Acceptance: Visitors can navigate through the site using the navbar on the header.
-For the mobile visitors there is a dropdown hamburger menu.

 3. As a visitor, I want to see a list of all recipes on offer before I decide to register.

-Acceptance: Visitors can view cards of all recipes on the site and have the same homepage view as all users.

 4. As a visitor, I want to be able to search for recipes that are relevant to me.

-Acceptance: There is search functionality on the top of the recipe cards that allow the visitor the ability to search from the ingredients and desciption of all recipes.

 5. As a visitor, I want to register an account, so I can share my recipes.

-Acceptance: The visitor can use the register button the header to redirect to the registration page.
-Visitors who have already registered can link to the login page from the register page.

 ##### B. MEMBERS

 1. As a member, I want to login and logout of my account.

-Acceptance: Members can access login and logout from the header or from the dropdown nav on mobile.

-1. As a member, I want to add and share recipes.
+2. As a member, I want to add and share recipes.

-Acceptance: After logging in members can click on 'New recipe' in the header or the dropdown on mobile to redirect to the add new recipe page.

-2. As a member, I want to be able to add a recipe without having an image to upload initially.
+3. As a member, I want to be able to add a recipe without having an image to upload initially.

-Acceptance: A member can add a new recie without having an image to upload.
-A placeholder image will be used.
-But they must upload image when they want to update the recipe.

-3. As member, I want to be able to update or delete my recipes.
+4. As member, I want to be able to update or delete my recipes.

-Acceptance: Member have a dashboard with a collapsible menu that lists all their recipes.
-They can update or delete their recipes from this page.
-The update recipe button will redirect the user to the update recipe form.
-The delete button deletes the members unwanted recipes.

 ##### C. ADMIN

 1. As admin, I want to be able to be able to perform all tasks that are available to members.

-Acceptance: The site is designed for the admin to be an active participant in all ways that a member is.
-The admin can add, update and delete recipes from the dashboard.

 2. As admin, I want to be able to have access to update or delete any member recipes.

-Acceptance: The admin has access to update or delete recipes throughout the site directly from the homepage.
-Every recipe card has edit and delete buttons that are accessible only to the admin.

 3. As admin, I want to be able to add, edit or delete recipe categories.

-Acceptance: The admin can add, edit or delete categories from the manage categories page.

 ### TESTING -